Spain´s Startup Act and Why Does It Matter for Nomads?

 Is the Spain Startup Act Here to Stay?

 As of early 2026, Spain’s digital nomad visa remains fully active and operational under the Startup Act framework.
-Income thresholds have been updated in line with Spain’s revised minimum wage, but the core structure — eligibility criteria, tax regime, and application process — remains unchanged.
+Income thresholds have been updated in line with Spain’s revised minimum wage, but the core structure — eligibility criteria, tax regime, and application process — remains unchanged, making it advisable to consult an Immigration lawyer Spain if you want professional guidance through the process.

 Ready to make the move?